nekrutnikolai/mysite/content/posts/lets-kill-this-mbp.md

 ## Generating the xmrig config code

-The people over at xmrig made a wonderful configuration wizard which helps create a line of code to start the miner.
+The people over at xmrig made a fantastics configuration wizard which helps create a line of code to start the miner.

 Open the [xmrig configuration wizard](https://xmrig.com/wizard)